-If you would have predicted in 1986, that Buxières-sur-Acre, nestled in the hills south of the medieval town of Troyes, […]Keep Reading
+If you had predicted in 1986 that Buxières-sur-Acre, nestled in the hills south of the medieval town of Troyes, would […]Keep Reading

-If you would have predicted in 1986, that Buxières-sur-Acre, nestled in the hills south of the medieval town of Troyes, would be home to one of the most heralded récoltants in Champagne you would have been greeted by two possible reactions: a blank stare or derision.
-A blank stare because few would know where to place Buxières on a map, and derision from those who could.
-It wasn’t necessarily Bertrand Gautherot’s plan either, as initially he continued to farm conventionally, and sell his grapes to large Champagne houses.
+If you had predicted in 1986 that Buxières-sur-Acre, nestled in the hills south of the medieval town of Troyes, would be home to one of the most heralded récoltants in Champagne, you would have been greeted by two possible reactions: a blank stare or derision.
+A blank stare because few would know where to place Buxières on a map and derision from those who could.
+It wasn’t necessarily Bertrand Gautherot’s plan either, as initially, he continued to farm his family’s parcels conventionally and sell his grapes to large Champagne houses in the north.
 With an evolving respect for his terroir and concern for his young family, Bertrand set about declaring independence from the outdated echelle system and the negative pressure it places on growers.
-He converted his vineyards to biodynamics, gaining certification from Demeter in 1998 and started bottling his own wine in 2001.
+Inspired by friends Jérôme Prévost and Pierre Larmandier, he converted his vineyards to biodynamic, and he received certification from Demeter in 1998 and released his first Champagne in 2001.